awslabs/fhir-works-on-aws-deployment/README.md

 If you intend to use FHIR Implementation Guides read the [Using Implementation Guides](./USING_IMPLEMENTATION_GUIDES.md) documentation first.

+If you intend to do a multi-tenant deployment read the [Using Multi-Tenancy](./USING_MULTI_TENANCY.md) documentation first.

 ### Post installation

 After your installation of FHIR Works on AWS you will need to update your OAuth2 authorization server to set the FHIR Works API Gateway endpoint as the audience of the access token.